Half-Life Calculator

 What is a half-life calculator?

-A half-life calculator is an online tool that calc the amount of time it takes an object or substance to reduce to half of its original amount due to radioactive decay.
+A half-life calc is an online tool that calc the amount of time it takes an object or substance to reduce to half of its original amount due to radioactive decay.
 You enter the initial amount of your object, the Decay interval of the object and the calculator will calculate the remaining amounts based on the half-life you provided.

 How to calculate half-life of an isotope?